FAQ's

 Q: Where do you get funding for the show?

-A: The answer is that there is no funding, the entire show is an experiment in producing as much as possible with as little as possible.
+A: The answer is that there is no funding; the entire show is an experiment in producing as much as possible with as little as possible.
 The average expenditure for each episode is around $20, mainly for materials.

 Q: Why isn't the show still on Wichita cable?

-BSOH was originally designed and created for the Wichita viewing audience, after the run of the previous version of the show "M.T.
+A: BSOH was originally designed and created for the Wichita viewing audience, after the run of the previous version of the show "M.T.
 Pockets Budget Film Fest" ended it's six year run in Wichita, audiences kept asking when the show would return.
-There are many reasons including the fact that our main contact at the Wichita Center for the Arts no longer worked at the Center, so creating BSOH was a solution to bring the show back
+There are many reasons including the fact that our main contact at the Wichita Center for the Arts no longer worked at the Center, so creating BSOH was a solution to bring the show back to Wichita.

-The opening sequence of BSOH is actually a parody of the old "Host and Rodney" horror host program intro, that aired in Wichita from the late 1950's to the 80's.
-In the intro segment of "The Host & Rodney" there was an old house on on a hill surrounded by lightning, the camera slowing zooms into the lone window in the house with a light on, eventually zooming into the window and cross fading to the shows set.
+The opening sequence of BSOH is actually a parody of the old "Host and Rodney" horror host program intro that aired in Wichita from the late 1950's to the 80's.
+In the intro segment of "The Host & Rodney" there was an old house on a hill surrounded by lightning, the camera slowing zooms into the lone window in the house with a light on, eventually zooming into the window and cross fading to the shows set.
 Since I grew up in ranch style homes and currently live in one, it was humorous to me to change the old creepy house to a ranch style home.

 The show was picked up as an experiment on Wichita cable channel 7, which is a channel for Wichita city government.
 Since the channel wasn't being fully utilized, Wichita's community arts facility "City Arts" assumed leadership of the channel.
 BSOH was one of the first programs to run on the updated version of the channel and had a run of six months.
 Wichita City government made a decision to return the channel to city only programming, so BSOH was dropped.

-Home | Links | BSOH Fan Art | FAQs | Crew & Appearances | Public Access Title Cards | Episode versions
+Home | Links | BSOH Fan Art | FAQs

-© Copyright 2008, Joel Sanderson & Demolition Kitchen Video
+© Copyright 2013, Joel Sanderson & Demolition Kitchen Video